dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 }
 ````

+#### code-in-class-lib

-The template `code-in-class-lib` indicates that the example needs to be wrapped inside an entry-point method inside a class.
+This template indicates that the example needs to be wrapped inside an entry-point method inside a class.
 For example, the example:

 ````
 > <!-- Example: {template:"code-in-class-lib", ..."} -->